ghalv/neural-network/README.md

-# neural-network
+# Neural Network

-Neural Network from Scratch
+Building a Feedforward Neural Network (FNN) from Scratch